ibairuizcorres/analog-signal-conditioning-punch-machine/README.md

 Well, these op-amps, which are going to be introduced in the Section 4, are a common type known by the name of non rail-to-rail.
 This means that the op-amp output voltage can't be the same as the op-amp minimum supply voltage.
 Moreover, the voltage will never reach that minimum voltage because of the saturation voltage of these op-amps.
 Normally, this saturation voltage is about 1.5 and 2V, so, to get a 0-12V output from the amplifiers, a -2/12V power supply is needed.

 ### 3.1.
 Block Diagram & Operating Principle

+To start understanding more about the power supply, it is neecsary to know one difference.
+Generally, in our lives we use two types of power supplies.

+* **Lineal DC power supply:** The simplest are the linear power supplies.
+These use transformers to reduce the AC voltage from the network.
+To convert that AC voltage into a DC one, bridge rectifier is used, whose function is to make the AC sinusoidal wave a full positive sinuidal wave.
+With that wave, a capacitor can cover the gap between the waves, getting rippled DC voltage.

+To get the pure DC signal, linear voltage regulators are used these are dynamic resistors that dissipate excess voltage as heat, maintaining a constant output despite input or load variations.

 ### 3.2.
 Component Selection & Calculations